Selling a Company or Courting Potential Investors: 4 Key Things Tech Companies Need to Know

 2. Are you and your management team the right people to take your business to the next level?

 3. How fast is the market you are in growing or changing?
-Are there other markets you need to be in, though you lack the capital or expertise to pursue them?
+Are there other markets you need to be in, though you lack the capital or knowledge to pursue them?

 4. Do you have the capital to meet your growth objectives?
 Are you adequately funded to hire enough developers to be first to market?